home-assistant/developers.home-assistant/blog/20240924-device-tracker-entity-description.md

 ---
 author: epenet
 authorURL: https://github.com/epenet
-title: "Enforce SourceType and add EntityDescription to device_tracker"
+title: "Enforce SourceType and add shorthand attributes and EntityDescription to device_tracker"
 ---

 The `source_type` property of device_tracker entities is now always expected to be a `SourceType` enum value.
 Standard strings are no longer accepted.